movementlabsxyz/MIP/MD/md-30/README.md

 - **Q4 2024**:
   - Finalize module designs and implementation.
   - Deploy modules to testnet.
-  - Design and build the `Domus` frontend interface and `Ductus` server.
+  - Design and build the Domus frontend interface and Ductus server.
 - **Q1 2025**:
   - Launch the NameRegistry and key management modules on mainnet.
   - Community-driven integrations incentives.

-## Background & Motivation

-Name services are integral to establishing on-chain identities, creating a user-friendly interface for interaction.
-Move-based name services have historically been owned by the network.
-The MNS maintains this model while also allowing the community to contribute content and services.
-The goal is to create a more innovative, community-driven Name Service on the Movement blockchain.

 ## Operations